Group Testing: An Information Theory Perspective: Adaptive testing with limited stages

 \begin{theorem} Consider the problem of two-stage group testing in the variable-$T$ setting with zero error.
 When $k = \Theta(n^{\alpha})$ for some $\alpha \in (0,1)$, the following rate is achievable:

 \end{theorem}

 \rev{This result was stated in \cite{mezard2011two} under the i.i.d.~prior defectivity model (see the Appendix to Chapter \ref{ch:introduction}), but the proof transfers easily to the combinatorial prior.
-On the other hand, \cite{mezard2011two} also states a converse of $\ln 2$ for all $\alpha \in (0,1)$ under the i.i.d.~prior (in particular matching the achievability part when $\alpha > \frac{1}{2}$), and while we expect this to remain true under the combinatorial prior, we refrain from stating so formally.}
+A converse of $\ln 2$ for all $\alpha \in (0,1)$ is also given in \cite{mezard2011two} under the i.i.d.~prior (in particular matching the achievability part when $\alpha > \frac{1}{2}$). }

-Since the second stage tests all undetermined items individually, the freedom in the test design is entirely in the first stage.
+The idea behind achieving the zero-error recovery criterion in Theorem \ref{thm:two-stage} is to individually test any item whose status is not determined by the first stage.
+Once the structure of the second stage is fixed in this way, the freedom in the test design is entirely in the first stage.
 For $\alpha > 1/2$, this stage is based on the standard i.i.d.~Bernoulli testing procedure considered throughout this monograph, whereas for $\alpha \leq 1/2$, an alternative construction is used in which $\mat{X}$ has both constant row weight and constant column weight.
 We observe that two-stage testing with zero error probability requires {\em considerably} fewer tests compared to the nonadaptive case, in particular avoiding the $\Omega(k^2)$ barrier (see Section \ref{sec:zero-error}).
+The benefits of two-stage testing will further be explored for the linear regime $k \sim \beta n$ in Section \ref{sec:linear}, using similar ideas to those of Theorem \ref{thm:two-stage}.

 At this point, it is natural to question whether there exists a more general trade-off between the number of stages and the rate.
-This question was addressed by Damaschke {\em et al.}~\cite{damaschke2012randomized} under both the small-error and zero-error recovery criteria.
+This question was addressed by Damaschke and Muhammad \cite{damaschke2012randomized} under both the small-error and zero-error recovery criteria.
 Among other things, it was proved that even in the zero-error setting, four stages is enough to attain a rate of one.

 \begin{theorem} For any $k = o(n)$, the capacity of four-stage adaptive group testing in the variable-$T$ setting with zero error is $C_4 = 1$. \end{theorem}